wattostudios/GameExtractor/README.md

 There is a Contact Form on our website, if you need to contact us for any further purpose.

 ## Version History

+* Version 3.13
+  * [I] Support for more games, with a focus on adding previews (image and 3D meshes) and thumbnails
+  * [+] Added previews for Unity3D v20 Meshes that are stored in a separate resS file
+  * [+] Added a Mesh Investigator, for previewing unknown files as 3D meshes
+  * [+] Added additional swizzling options to the Image Investigator
+  * [A] New cleaner images for file types, and for some buttons and menu items that were confusing
+  * [A] If a plugin forces some file types to display as Text, the thumbnail icon will show as such
+  * [A] The command-line argument -list will now write to stdout if -output is omitted

 * Version 3.12
   * [I] Heaps of new features and improvements...